davidpcahill/ouroboros/README.md

 5. (Optional) Create an `access.txt` file in the project root with any additional API keys or credentials you want to make available to the AI:
    SOME_API_KEY=your_api_key_here

-## Usage

-Run the Ouroboros system:

-`python ouroboros.py`

-The system will start running experiments in cycles, with each cycle lasting up to the specified time limit or until the maximum number of actions is reached.

 ## Configuration

 You can adjust the following parameters in the `config.ini` file: